ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 initialized.

 It is **strongly recommended** to not attach a :class:`logging.FileHandler` to this logger, or to any other logger in a script executed by MI Data Flow.
-This is because in certain authentication modes, the script will be executed as different users, potentially concurrently.
+This is because in certain authentication modes the script executes as the active Data Flow user, and so multiple users could be running the same script concurrently.
 This can cause permissions issues with the log files depending on the server configuration.
 Using the logger above with the default :class:`logging.StreamHandler` avoids this issue by writing logs to the central Data Flow log only.